peristron/LI_poster/README.md

 Confirm:

-- enough sayings are approved;
+- enough content is approved in the enabled collections;
 - allowed weekdays cover the requested frequency;
 - the schedule horizon is long enough;
 - minimum spacing is not too large;